 - How do I get started in undergraduate research?

 Most students do undergraduate research within their major.
 A common way to begin is to read about the interests of the faculty in your department on the departmental web page, or from a departmental display.
+Some departments have specific handouts or designated contact persons for undergraduate research.
+You can check out our 'Resources for Students and Mentors' link to get more information/ideas.
 You can also learn about research in your area from your advisor or a Professor you are comfortable speaking with.
 Then approach the faculty member(s) whose work you find most interesting, and ask about the possibility of doing an undergraduate research project with them.
 There is a good chance they can suggest a few possible projects and you can settle on one that you both find interesting.
-In most cases students will do their project for credit, often as a '498' directed study.
-In any case, make sure you apply for an Undergraduate Research Grant and for any external grants that might be suitable--in some fields, such as Biology and Chemistry, there may be a few of these.
+In most cases students will do their project for credit, often as a '498' or '498 R' directed study.
+In any case, make sure you apply for an Undergraduate Research Grant and for any external grants that might be suitable--in some fields, such as Biology and Chemistry, there may be a few opportunities available.

 - How do I spend my grant?